The British School in Tokyo

 The British School in Tokyo, commonly known as BST, is an international private school in central Tokyo with over 1,300 students from over 65 nationalities.
 BST takes students aged 3–18 that have been rated in all eight areas examined by the Independent Schools Inspectorate (ISI).
 A third of BST students are neither British nor Japanese and there are no entry requirements other than fluency in English.
-The school follows the National Curriculum.
+The school follows the National Curriculum of England.

 The school is based on two sites with students aged 3–11 based at the Azabudai Hills campus and students aged 12–18 based at the Showa campus at Showa Women's University.

 As of today, BST is a full member of FOBISIA.

 History

 Established as a trust in 1988 to meet the needs of parents who wished their children to receive a British style education in Tokyo, BST was officially opened by Margaret Thatcher in September 1989, with 63 students, and rapidly expanded.
 By 1993, there were 200 students in the entire school.